Meet Our Team

 Registered Psychologist

-Licensed Practice Areas: Clinical Psychology
+Licensed Practice Areas: Clinical/Counselling Psychology and Rehabilitation Psychology

-Insurance: : Various
+Insurance: Various + Disability Claims

 Full Bio: